WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod08/0801-Implement a failover cluster.md

    Get-ClusterNode | select name, nodeweight, ID, state
    ```

-4. Verify that the **NodeWeight** property of a cluster node has value **1**, which means that the quorum vote of the node is assigned and that the cluster is managing it.
+4. Verify that the cluster node's **NodeWeight** property has a value **1**, which means that the node's quorum vote is assigned and the cluster is managing it.

 ### Task 3: Verify the status of the disk witness

-1. On **LON-SVR2**, in the **Windows PowerShell ISE** console, enter the following cmdlet, and then press Enter:
+1. On **LON-SVR2**, in the **Windows PowerShell ISE** console, enter the following cmdlet, and then select Enter:

    ```
    Get-ClusterQuorum | Select Cluster, QuorumResource, QuorumType